 Finding others to do the work you believe in takes time.
 You can leverage your time by exploring the Charity Navigator web site.
 They help charitable givers (hopefully you) make wise decisions by providing comprehensive, objective ratings and analysis of the financial health of many charities.
 The goal, like microfinance, (see, for example, Finca), is the fish teacher model (give a man a fish and he is hungry tomorrow; teach a man to fish and he is never hungry again.)

-You can also make investments in microfinancing institutions such as kiva.org (see banner to the right) or in MicroPlace, an ebay company.
+You can also make investments in microfinancing institutions such as kiva.org.
 These investments bring you a return of way more than money.
 You help level the world's economic playing field, reminding me of the phrase "woman who chops her own wood warms herself twice." |

 This web site is designed, updated and managed by Joe Symons